 Brand consistency across product lines combined with a complete picture of a buyer’s needs is crucial for closing the deal.
 To survive in this new sales environment, salespeople must:

 - Understand what the buyer wants to achieve

 - Demonstrate subject matter expertise

 - Help prospects navigate through the buyer’s journey

 Enable your salespeople to close deals by building a sales enablement platform that allows real-time collaboration among sales, channel partners, marketing and distributors.
 Connect sales teams by providing the means for daily content sharing, sales collateral distribution, buyer analytics, dynamic presentations and mindshare.
-Our friends at Allbound have a nifty platform we recommend to fit some client needs.

 Remember to work backwards from your target audience to build a sales curriculum that is mapped to their unique buyer’s journey.
 Help your channel be successful by making your selling points streamlined and accessible at any given time from any given location.
 Make sure your sales enablement platform is logical, scalable, trackable and, most importantly, turnkey.

 - Logical – Customers can intuitively walk through the platform and access key resources based on their needs